Planning a Visit to San Antonio Texas?

 Location: 300 Alamo Plaza, San Antonio, TX 78205

 You can do this in under 20 minutes, it’s all walkable and free to visit.
-For Elementary aged kids, you can get a children’s book about James Bowie, Davey Crocket, and Sam Houston at the library to give more context to what they see.
+For Elementary kids, you can get a children’s book about James Bowie, Davey Crocket, and Sam Houston at the library to give more context to what they see.
+It’s one of the must-visits for a first time things to do in San Antonio.

 Barney Smith’s Toilet Seat Art Museum – Everyone knows about toilet humor … but toilet art?
 This unusual museum in San Antonio is full of more than 1,000 toilet seats adorned with cassette tapes, shells, magnets, light switches, flags, and just about anything else you can imagine.
 All of this is the work of Barney Smith, a retired master plumber who started using toilet seats for art because they reminded him of plaques used to mount hunting trophies.
 Over the years, Smith’s collection took over his garage that eventually became the museum.
 If you want to visit, you’ll need to make an appointment.